India looks to provide access to electricity to all in 2018

 The others families would be charged a sum of Rs 500 per household in ten equal instalments with the bill.

-Besides that families located in remote and inaccessible areas would be provided with Solar Photovoltaic (SPV) based standalone systems with LED lights, fan, power plug etc. The beneficiaries will be identified on the basis of socio economic conditions using SECC 2011 data.
+Besides those families located in remote and inaccessible areas would be provided with Solar Photovoltaic (SPV) based standalone systems with LED lights, fan, power plug etc. The beneficiaries will be identified on the basis of socioeconomic conditions using SECC 2011 data.

 The effective implementation of UDAY scheme meant for revival of debt-laden discoms, would also make difference in 2018.